jinilover/apply-lens/README.md

 makeLenses ''FinalBill
 ```

-Then the `FinalBill` solution can be implemented by using `adjustList`
+Then the `FinalBill` solution can be implemented by using `adjustList`.
+Details can be referred to https://github.com/jinilover/apply-lens/blob/master/src/lib/Parliament/FundDistribution.hs
 ```
 b & (contributeFrom %~ adjustList _requiredFund contribute)
 -- b is b@FinalBill{..}
--- Please refer to https://github.com/jinilover/apply-lens/blob/master/src/lib/Parliament/FundDistribution.hs for details
 ```

-Similarly, to implement the `District` solution by re-using `adjustList`
+Similarly, implement the `District` solution by using `adjustList`.
+Details can be referred to https://github.com/jinilover/apply-lens/blob/master/src/lib/Parliament/StructureBuildup.hs
 ```
 d & categoryFunds %~ adjustList _availableFund maxAmount
   & categoryFunds %~ adjustList _availableFund defaultAmount
 -- d is d@District{..}
--- Please refer to https://github.com/jinilover/apply-lens/blob/master/src/lib/Parliament/StructureBuildup.hs for details
 ```

 `adjustList` can also be used to recalculate an integer list.
 Because `Lens' a Int` is type alias of
 ```
 forall (f :: * -> *).
 Functor f => (Int -> f Int) -> a -> f a
 ```
-Therefore `id` is `Lens' Int Int` such that something like `adjustList 100 id [1,2,3,4]` also works.
+Therefore `id` is `Lens' Int Int` such that `adjustList 100 id [1,2,3,4]` also works.

 ## Appendix
 ### Build and run the application